PedroRuiz/CodeIgniter_dossiers/README.md

 Under CodeIgniter and this manages Dossiers.

 **What CodeIgniter_dossiers can do?**
-Code_igniter dossiers manages dossiers where you can atach files, texts, images, and accounting notes, with date, concept, debit, credit and balance.
+CodeIgniter_dossiers manages dossiers where you can atach files, texts, images, and accounting notes, with date, concept, debit, credit and balance.
 It's is ideal to manages several data in your company.

 **Installation**